dof-dss/ea-team/docs/Architecture-Principles.md

 Know and make visible as appropriate what assets (data, applications, services, APIs, Queues, etc) are available and being managed.
 [Read more about maintaining service catalogues](./architecture-principles/maintain-service-catalogues.md)

-## 12. Expose APIs and meassage queues
+## 12. Expose APIs and message queues
 All data stores must be exposed via APIs.
 All applications must provide APIs and/or message queues as standard to maximise reuse and interoperability.
 [Read more about exposing APIs and message queues](./architecture-principles/expose-apis-and-message-queues.md)